jvanlier/jvanlier.github.io/_projects/2017-bluesense-workplace-occupancy-monitoring.md

 from:  2017-02-01 00:00:00 +0200
 to:  2017-06-01 00:00:00 +0200
 ---
-In its search to find product-market fit, the product pivoted from retail to facility management for offices.
+As we tried to find product-market fit with BlueSense, the product pivoted from retail to facility management for offices.
 Internally at KPMG, there was a strong need to have a better understanding of workplace utilization and occupancy, in order to better allocate teams to areas, and possibly to close down an entire floor or wing (saving money on rent).